 Along US-93 at the north end of the lake, Somers is a neat old timber town with some well-preserved turn-of-the-20th-century buildings, including an old train depot.
 From Somers, you can detour east onto Hwy-82 for a trip along the eastern shore of Flathead Lake, where you can enjoy the upscale resort town of Bigfork and the acres of cherry orchards that line the lakeshore, flowering in spring and offering delectable treats in early summer.

-The southern half of Flathead Lake is surrounded by the Flathead Reservation, home to a mixed population of Flathead Salish and Kootenai peoples as well as nonindigenous people, who make up around 80 percent of the reservation’s population.
-The large reservation covers a 1.3-million-acre area, roughly 35 by 65 miles, hemmed in by the Mission and Cabinet Mountains.
+The southern half of Flathead Lake is surrounded by the Flathead Reservation, home to a mixed population of Bitterroot Salish, Kootenai, and Pend d’Oreilles peoples as well as nonindigenous people, who make up around 80 percent of the reservation’s population.
+The large reservation covers a 1.3-million-ac (526,091 ha) area, roughly 35 by 65 mi (56 by 105 km), hemmed in by the Mission and Cabinet Mountains.
 Apart from a few small towns, it’s mostly prairie and riverside wetlands.

 Miracle of America Museum

-Just two miles south of Polson along US-93, the bizarre but fascinating Miracle of America Museum (406/883-6804, daily, $6), which calls itself “Western Montana’s Largest Museum,” displays kitchen appliances, toys, antique motorcycles, tractors, armored tanks, and framed newspaper clippings to give a unique, to say the least, view of America’s industrial, military, and cultural history.
+Just 3 mi (4.8 km) south of Polson along US-93, the bizarre but fascinating Miracle of America Museum (406/883-6804, daily, $10), which calls itself “Western Montana’s Largest Museum,” displays kitchen appliances, toys, antique motorcycles, tractors, armored tanks, and framed newspaper clippings to give a unique, to say the least, view of America’s industrial, military, and cultural history.
 If you’d enjoy things like a motorized toboggan or a collection of tractor seats, count on spending an hour at least—twice that long if you also like music, because the museum doubles as the Montana Fiddlers Hall of Fame.

 South of Polson, US-93 has been realigned and widened in an eco-sensitive wetlands-friendly fashion, with native plantings, wildlife crossings, and a new name: the Peoples Way.